PitchGates/secure-aws-three-tier-wep-app/README.md

 # Secure AWS Three-Tier Web Application

 ## 📌 Project Status
 🚧 **Active Development** - This project is currently in the planning and initial implementation phase.
-Last updated: {{Enter the current date}}.
+Last updated: 2025-08-26.

 ## 🎯 Objective
 To build a secure, highly available three-tier web application on AWS that demonstrates core cloud architecture and security principles.